mesosphere/dcos-commons/docs/pages/dev-guide/developer-guide.md

 ### Readiness Checks

-A [step](#Plans) will not be `COMPLETE` until the **readiness check** for its task passes.
-Otherwise, the step will be `COMPLETE` when the task reaches its goal state (`RUNNING` or `COMPLETED`).
 Use a readiness check when a task must perform some initialization before subsequent steps run.
+By default, a [step](#plans) will be `COMPLETE` when its task reaches its goal state (`RUNNING` or `COMPLETED`), but if the task has a **readiness check**, its step won't be `COMPLETE` until its readiness check passes.
 You may define a readiness check for a task by adding a `readiness-check` parameter to its `TaskSpec`:

 ```yaml
 name: "hello-world"